cirosantilli/db/mysql.md

     If yes, then the backslash character gets printed as `\\` to differentiate it.

-### mysqladmin

-CLI utility that simplifies MySQL administration tasks.

-`-u`, `-p` and `-h` have analogous usage to that of the `mysql` command.

-Login as user `root` and change its password:

-    mysqladmin -u root -h localhost -p password

-`password` here is a `mysqladmin` subcommand.
-It seems that it is not possible to change the password of another user with this method.
-Use `SET PASSWORD` or `UPDATE PASSWORD` for that instead.

-### mysldump

-CLI utility that allows to easily save a database to a file.

-Dump to file, no `USE` instructions, drops existing tables:

-    mysqldump -u root "$DB_NAME" > bak.sql
-    mysqldump -u root "$DB_NAME" "$TABLE1" "$TABLE2" > bak.sql

-Multiple DBMS, creates DBMS with old names, uses them:

-    mysqldump -u root --databases "$DB1" "$DB2" > bak.sql

-    mysqldump -u root --all-databases > bak.sql

-All DBMS, includes `USE` statements.

-    -d : no data
-    --no-create-info : data only

-### Restore database from file

-Make sure the DB exists and that you really want to overwrite it!

-    PASS=
-    mysql -u root -p"$PASS" < bak.sql

-    DB=
-    DB2=
-    PASS=
-    mysql -u root -p"$PASS" -e "create database $DB2;" mysqldump -u root -p"$PASS" $DB | mysql -u root -p"$PASS" $DB2

 ### phpmyadmin

 Popular PHP based browser interface for MySQL.